When it comes to dirt biking, there are a lot of considerations to think about when buying, especially if its your first purchase.

 I also want to mention, lights aft and fore for night riding are critical.
 I also would like to recommend a rear light with an accelerometer, like a Lupine Rotlicht, so that cars driving behind you can see when you are braking (very important).

 If I were you, I wouldn’t really want to be in traffic with this bike (I commute in the bike lane mostly) the bike lane or sidewalk should work just fine, though.
-As I know, sometimes it’s unavoidable.
+As we know, sometimes it’s unavoidable.

 #3 – Razor SX500 McGrath Dirt Rocket Electric Motocross Bike